jarzynskila/hashicorp-assignment/assignment.md

 ### `git push`

-`git push` checks to see if there is a remote branch that corresponds to your current local branch.
-If so, it takes your changes from your local branch and pushes them to the remote branch.
-This is how you share code with a remote repository, you can think of it as "make the remote branch resemble my local branch".
-This fails if the remote branch has commits that are not in your local branch.
-When this happens, you must synchronize your local branch with the remote branch with git pull or git fetch and git merge.
+`git push` does the following:

+1. Checks for a remote branch that corresponds to your current local branch.

+2. Checks whether the remote branch includes any changes that are not in your local branch.
+If so, the command fails at this step.
+To resolve this issue, run `git pull` or the combination of `git fetch` and `git merge` to bring the changes into your local branch.

+3. Updates the remote branch with your changes.

+Once `git push` finishes running, your local branch and the remote branch are the same.

 ### `git fetch`

-`git fetch` checks to see if there is a remote branch that corresponds to your current local branch.
-If so, it looks for changes in the remote branch, and pulls them into the local branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/main` (for the "main" branch) to merge those changes into your local branch - probably also called "main".
+`git fetch` does the following:

+1. Checks for a remote branch that corresponds to your current local branch.

+2. Checks for changes in the remote branch.
+If it finds changes, it brings them into your local branch without merging them.

+To merge the changes into your local branch, run `git merge origin/BRANCH-NAME`, where `BRANCH-NAME` is the name of the remote branch.

 ### `git pull`

-`git pull` does a `git fetch` followed immediately by `git merge`.
-Some people prefer to use git fetch followed by git merge to make sure they understand the changes they are merging into their branch before the merge happens.
+`git pull` does the following:

+1. Runs `git fetch`.
+2. Runs `git merge`.

+If you want to review the changes before merging them, you can run `git fetch` instead of `git pull`.
+Once you review the changes, run `git merge`.